dsrichard97/consulting-f9477/content/pages/blog/surround-yourself-with-right-people.md

 ---
 Faculty is managing student performance and working with vendors and partners to best provide solutions.

-Graduate Students focus:

-The methodology of statistical consulting: guidelines for client consultant communications, presentations to clients, basics of writing final technical reports, thorough case studies involving advanced statistical analysis, invited client presentations, real-life projects, group discussions, written and oral statistical reports by students.
+Graduate students focus: The methodology of statistical consulting: guidelines for client consultant communications, presentations to clients, basics of writing final technical reports, thorough case studies involving advanced statistical analysis, invited client presentations, real-life projects, group discussions, written and oral statistical reports by students.